nebuly-ai/nos/docs/elastic-quota.md

 minimum amount of GPU memory (expressed in GB) guaranteed to a certain namespace and its maximum limit, respectively.

+This resource is particularly useful if you use Elastic Quotas together with [automatic GPU partitioning](./automatic-gpu-partitioning.md), since it allows you to assign resources to different teams (e.g. namespaces) in terms of GPU memory instead of in number of GPUs, and the users can than consume request in the same terms by claiming GPU slices with a specific amount of memory, enabling an overall fine-grained control over the GPUs of the cluster.

-nos automatically computes the GPU memory requested by each Pod from the GPU resources requested by its containers and enforces the limits accordingly.
-The amount of memory GB corresponding to the generic resource `nvidia.com/gpu` is defined by the field `nvidiaGpuResourceMemoryGB` of the nos Operator configuration, which is 32 by default.
+`nos` automatically computes the GPU memory requested by each Pod from the GPU resources requested by its containers and enforces the limits accordingly.
+The amount of memory GB corresponding to the generic resource `nvidia.com/gpu` is defined by the field `global.nvidiaGpuResourceMemoryGB` of the installation chart, which is `32` by default.

-For instance, using the default configuration, the value of the resource `nos.nebuly.ai/gpu-memory` computed from the Pod specification below is 42 (10 + 16 * 2).
+For instance, using the default configuration, the value of the resource `nos.nebuly.ai/gpu-memory` computed from the Pod specification below is `10+32=42`.

 ```yaml
 apiVersion: apps/v1